ongres/stackgres/doc/content/en/04-administration-guide/17-uninstall/_index.md

 ### CRDs

-Execute the commands bellow to find and remove the Custom Resource Definitions (CRDs):
+Execute the commands below to find and remove the Custom Resource Definitions (CRDs):

 ```bash
 ## list all *.stackgres.io CRDs